Certificate of Acceptance

 - accordingly, does not relieve a person from the requirement to obtain a building consent for building work

-What do I do if my building has illegal building works?
+What do I do if my property has illegal building works?

 If your property has illegal building works, you can engage a suitably qualified person to: